Bada (singer)

 Choi Sung-hee (born February 28, 1980), known professionally as Bada (also known as Sea), is a South Korean singer-songwriter, composer, musical actress and television presenter.
 She debuted as a member of the South Korean girl group S.E.S. in 1997, which went on to become one of the best-selling artists in South Korea.
 After S.E.S. disbanded in December 2002, she released her first solo studio album, A Day of Renew, in October 2003.
 Since then, she continued her active singing career with songs such as Aurora, Eyes, V.I.P, GoGoGo, Queen, and Mad.

 Apart from recording and performing songs, she has established herself as an actress, notably through her participation in the original and Korean versions of stage musicals including Notre-Dame de Paris, 200 Pounds Beauty, Legally Blonde, and Mozart!.
 She won Best Actress at the third Musical Awards and has starred in ten musicals to date.

 Early life

 Choi Sung-hee, born on February 28, 1980, is the daughter of Choi Sae-wol, a trot singer with a background in Korean pansori.
 Her childhood was marked by financial struggles, particularly after her father's illness.
 For nine years until her debut, she resided in a container home provided by a local church.
 In lectures aimed at youth, she has shared her humble beginnings and encouraged students not to let their backgrounds hinder their pursuit of dreams.

 Bada was scouted by Lee Soo-man and entered SM Entertainment.
-She debuted as the leader and lead vocal of S.E.S., the first successful female K-pop idol group.
+She debuted as the leader and main vocal of S.E.S., the first successful female K-pop idol group.

 Bada studied theater at Dankook University.